Zhengtinghetim/Zhengtinghetim.github.io/_projects/2_projectAU.md

 ---
 layout: page
-title: Essay on Cannabis Market in the U.K., 10/12
+title: Essay on Cannabis Market in the U.K.
 description: Coursework for summer school at Aarhus University
 img: assets/img/3.jpg
 importance: 2